 All Vanderbilt faculty and staff who will be conducting business which requires international travel need a plan to maintain health and prevent illness and injury during the trip.
-During a pre-travel consultation with the Occupational Health Clinic, a customized healthcare plan for your business travel will be prepared.
+The Occupational Health Clinic also offers pre-travel consultations for non-work related travel.
+During a pre-travel consultation with OHC, a customized healthcare plan for your travel will be prepared.
 This includes:

 - Destination specific vaccinations and prescription medication